mykubernetes/hadoop/flink.md

 #==============================================================================
 # Common
 #==============================================================================
-#jobmanager.rpc.address: hadoop01 HA模式不用
+jobmanager.rpc.address: node01
 # The RPC port where the JobManager is reachable.
-jobmanager.rpc.port: 6123
+jobmanager.rpc.port: 6123                   # 端口号

 # The heap size for the JobManager JVM
-jobmanager.heap.size: 1024m
+jobmanager.heap.size: 1024m                 # JobManager JVM 大小

-# The heap size for the TaskManager JVM
+# The heap size for the TaskManager JVM     # TaskManager JVM 大小
 taskmanager.heap.size: 1024m

 #==============================================================================